aliss/ALISS/README.md

 # ALISS

-> ALISS - A Local Information System for Scotland and Connecting you to your Community
+> ALISS (A Local Information System for Scotland) is a service to help you find help and support close to you when you need it most.

 ## JS Plugin